Souad-HB/weather-dashboard/README.md

 For someone contributing to this application:
 - Clone the repository to your local machine.
 - Install node.js.
-- Navigate to the directory of the Weather Dashboard and run on the terminal: npm i.
+- Navigate to the directory of the Weather Dashboard and run on the terminal: **npm i**.
 This should install all of the dependencies on both the client and server side.

 ## Usage